 Who Should You Give Editor Role?

-Editor’s role should be given to those who are very much reliable to the administrator.
-The eligible factors are: Users who are directly involved in the promotional factor of a content.
+The editor’s role should be given to those who are very reliable to the administrator.
+The eligible factors are users who are directly involved in the promotional factor of content.
 Directors of the content team and web publicity. eCommerce site owners can play the role of an editor.

 Author Role in WordPress

-The authors have the right to write, edit and publish the post of their own.
+The authors have the right to write, edit, and publish posts of their own.
 They can also delete the published post.
 Authors can choose the category to write a post and can even create their category as well.
 If the performance is good, authors can get access to the WordPress media library.

 Authors can edit only those comments that are left on their posts.
 They can’t get access to other users’ posts and pages.
-They don’t have access to add plugins, create new categories, settings.
+They don’t have access to add plugins or create new categories, or settings.

 Who Should You Give Author Role?

 Organizations that are dedicated to serving news and information among mass people.
-News channel reporters, online news portals can give their reporters the author role.
+News channel reporters and online news portals can give their reporters the author role.

-Organizations fully involved in content making and marketing groups like public relation officials, spokespersons are eligible for the author role.
+Organizations fully involved in content-making and marketing groups like public relations officials, and spokespersons are eligible for the author role.